PabloSanchi/LiquidGalaxyVisualization/README.md

 bash open-chess.sh
 ```

-NUMSCREEN is the number of screen that you want to use, by deafult is 5, so make sure to set it properly according to your rig setup.
+***NUMSCREEN is the number of screens that you want to use, by deafult is 5, so make sure to set it properly according to your rig setup.***

 <!-- If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name. -->